moxixmx533/RL_for_logistics/README.md

 -Agent Position
 -Agent Status
--StagingIn
--StagingOut
--BinStatus
--Timestep
+-StagingIn (place where the incoming item are)
+-StagingOut (place where the outcoming items are) -BinStatus (places where the items are located inside the warehouse) -Timestep

 This implementation uses a Box Space (Continuous Space) instead of a Multidiscrete space, but applies a one-hot encoding to all the variables except the Timestep.

 Actions:
 LEFT,RIGHT,UP,DOWN + Agent_slots x bin_slots

 Particularities
 -No Stay Command